redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_4_Extend_Quarkus_App.md

 mvn quarkus:add-extension -Dextensions="rest-client, quarkus-jackson, quarkus-resteasy-jackson, quarkus-jsonb"
 ```

-3. Because we want to lean on the MicroProfile REST client, we will add a very simple service interface and annotate it appropriately (inside of org.acme.service package).
+3. Because we want to lean on the MicroProfile REST client, we will add a very simple service interface and annotate it appropriately (inside of org.acme.people.service package).
 Create a DecisionService class in the service package that looks like this:

 ```java
 package org.acme.people.service;

 import org.eclipse.microprofile.rest.client.inject.RegisterRestClient;
 import javax.ws.rs.HeaderParam;
 import javax.ws.rs.POST;